wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 6. System proceeds with the next player's move from the placement phase.

 ### Alternate Flow

+--
-1. Basic Flow Step 1: User selects a territory to transfer from that is *not* their own
+1. Basic Flow Step 1: User selects a territory to transfer from that is not their own
     1. System informs the User that the territory they've selected to transfer from is not their own
     2. User confirms the message
     3. Resume basic flow at Step 1
-2. Basic Flow Step 1: User selects a territory to transfer to that is *not* their own
+2. Basic Flow Step 1: User selects a territory to transfer to that is not their own
     1. System informs the User that the territory they've selected to transfer to is not their own
     2. User confirms the message
     3. Resume basic flow at Step 1.1